Ayesha-Sanaa/soc-investigations/network-traffic-analysis/netsupport-rat-c2-investigation/README.md

 - Reset the `brolf` account's credentials.
 - Block 45.131.214.85 at the firewall.
 - Detect on HTTP traffic over port 443 that never does a TLS handshake — that mismatch was the clearest signal in the whole case.
-- Figure out separately how NetSupport Manager got on the machine in the first place — nothing in this capture shows the actual infection happening, only the ongoing C2.